Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2003.

 Venous malformations are a type of vascular naevus or birthmark.
 They are due to malformed dilated veins and are non-cancerous.
 They appear as skin coloured, blue or purple swellings on any part of the body, and there are often prominent veins near the skin surface.
 Like capillary vascular malformations (port wine stains), venous malformations are always present at birth, although they may become more obvious with time.
 They may vary in size from a small dot to occasionally involving a whole limb.
 Unlike cavernous haemangiomas, they grow in proportion to the child's general growth.

-Glomulovenous malformations are also known as glomangioma, glomuvenous malformations or multiple glomus tumours.
-They differ from standard venous malformations by being multiple, slightly raised, blue or bluish-purple in appearance.
+Glomuvenous malformation is also known as glomangioma, or glomangiomatosis.
+These differ from standard venous malformations by being multiple, slightly raised, blue or bluish-purple in appearance.
 There are characteristic features of this lesion on skin biopsy (histology).
-Glomulovenous malformations may be inherited as an autosomal dominant trait, which means half the children of an affected person will have a tendency to develop these lesions to a variable extent.
-They are due to a specifc mutation in the glomulin gene.
+Glomuvenous malformations may be inherited as an autosomal dominant trait, which means half the children of an affected person will have a tendency to develop these lesions to a variable extent.
+They are due to a specific mutation in the glomulin gene.

 An arteriovenous malformation refers to communication between an artery and a vein.
 The affected skin feels warmer than the surrounding skin.
 It may be possible to feel a ‘thrill’ due to the high flow of blood through the arteriovenous malformation.
 The doctor listening with a stethoscope may hear a rumble or ‘bruit’.
 These are sometimes associated with other abnormalities in various vascular syndromes.